dotadraft/dotadraft_ui/README.md

 ### I do not see all available skills in the draft table

-Before refreshing the draft (default by pressing F5), make sure no pop ups are obstructing the available skills in the pool and the drafted skills for each hero.
+Before refreshing the draft (default by pressing F5), make sure no skill/hero info boxes are obstructing the available skills in the pool and the drafted skills for each hero.

 ### After refreshing the skills I see an empty draft tabel